quietui/quiet/docs/index.md

 ---
 title: Quiet UI
-description: A hand-crafted UI library for the Web.
+description: A hand-crafted UI library for the Web focusing on accessibility, longevity, performance, and simplicity.
 layout: splash
 ---